chardek/docker-svnserve/README.md

 * SVN_UID
 * SVN_GID

-Connections are normally logged interally at /var/log/svnserve_connection.log, but you can change that by setting the environment variable CONNECTION_LOG.
+Connections are not normally logged, but you can change that by setting the environment variable CONNECTION_LOG.
 You can get svnserve to log inside the container by setting the environment variable SVN_LOG to the log file location.
-Remember that the SVN_UID must be able to write the log file.
+Remember that the SVN_UID must be able to write the svnserve log file.